anhnt-ptit/10-steps-to-become-a-data-scientist/README.md

 # 1-Python
 Python is a modern, robust, high level programming language.
 It is very easy to pick up even if you are completely new to programming.

-You ca read and learn following topic:
+You can read and learn following topic on this Notebook:

 1. web development (server-side)